electron/electronjs.org-old/data/blog/electron-10-0.md

 We started work to remove the remote module in [Electron 9](https://www.electronjs.org/blog/electron-9-0) and we're continuing plans to remove the `remote` module.
 In Electron 11, we plan to continue refactor work for implementing [WeakRef](https://v8.dev/features/weak-references) as we have done in Electron 10.
 Please read and follow [this issue](https://github.com/electron/electron/issues/21408) for full plans and details for deprecation.

 ### Final Step for Requiring Native Node Modules to be Context Aware or N-API (in Electron 11)
-We started groundwork for this back in Electron 6 release for native Node modules loaded in the renderer process to be either [N-API](https://nodejs.org/api/n-api.html) or [Context Aware](https://nodejs.org/api/addons.html#addons_context_aware_addons).
-Reasons being stronger security, faster performance, and reduced maintenance workload.
-In Electron 11, the final step of this plan is to remove the ability to change `app.allowRendererProcessReuse`.
+From Electron 6 onwards, we've been laying the groundwork to require [native Node modules](https://nodejs.org/api/addons.html) loaded in the renderer process to be either [N-API](https://nodejs.org/api/n-api.html) or [Context Aware](https://nodejs.org/api/addons.html#addons_context_aware_addons).
+Enforcing this change allows for stronger security, faster performance, and reduced maintenance workload.
+The final step of this plan is to remove the ability to disable render process reuse in Electron 11.
 Read [this issue](https://github.com/electron/electron/issues/18397) for full details including the proposed timeline.